Jasoncarelse27/atlas/archive/docs/USER_DOCUMENTATION.md

 ### **Billing Questions**

 **Q: Can I get a refund?**
-A: Yes, we offer 30-day refunds for any reason.
+A: Yes, we offer 7-day money-back guarantee for any reason.
 Contact support for assistance.

 **Q: Will my price change?**
 A: Your subscription price is locked in when you sign up.
 We'll notify you 30 days before any price changes.